emiliodicaprio/xhptdc8_babel/util/README.md

    trigger :
      falling : false
      rising : true
-   trigger_threshold : *CMOS # Alias will be substitudtd by 0.3499
+   trigger_threshold : *CMOS # Alias will be substituted by 0.3499
    adc_channel:
     enable : true
     watchdog_readout : true
     watchdog_interval: 5
-    trigger_threshold : *COMMON_THRESHOLD # Alias will be substituted 120
+    trigger_threshold : *COMMON_THRESHOLD # Alias will be substituted by 120
   1:
    trigger_threshold :
     1: 0.3499 # Start with the second element, leave the first to default